Napoleon Bonaparte: History, Accomplishments, Demise, & Death

 Successor: Napoleon II

 Title: Emperor of the French (1804 – 1814); King of Italy (March 17, 1805 – April 11, 1814); First Consul of France (1799 – 1804)

 Most famous for: Being a powerful Emperor of the French from 1804 to 1814; his numerous Napoleonic Wars; Conquering vast territories in continental Europe

-Napoleon Bonaparte was born on a Tuesday, the 15th of August, in the year 1769 in Ajaccio, on the Mediterranean island of Corsica.
-He was born to Carlo Maria Di Buonaparte, a lawyer, and Maria Letizia Ramolino, who turned nineteen, nine days after his birth.
+Bonaparte was born on a Tuesday, the 15th of August, in the year 1769 in Ajaccio, on the Mediterranean island of Corsica.
+He was born to Carlo Maria di Buonaparte, a lawyer, and Maria Letizia Ramolino, who turned nineteen, nine days after his birth.

-In January 1779, Napoleon Bonaparte, nine at that time, was enrolled in a religious school in Autun.
+In January 1779, Bonaparte, nine at that time, was enrolled in a religious school in Autun, France.
 Later, he transferred to a military academy at Brienne Le Chateau on scholarship.
 Napoleon started to learn French in school around the age of ten and became fluent but could not shake the Corsican accent, which often got him teased by his classmates.